rc-kid/rckid/README.md

     cmake ..
     cmake --build . --config=Release

+### Build Argumente

+RCKid's build can be customized using various arguments, such as the `-DARCH` showed above to build for a particular architecture.
+This section lists other useful build arguments:

+- `-DRCKID_WAIT_FOR_SERIAL` runs RCKid to the end of the initialize() function and then waits for a single byte to be sent on the USB-Serial.
+This is useful to ensure that a serial monitor on the pc is up & running before RCKid's firmware starts doing stuff so that it can be captured properly.

 ## SDK

 The SDK library is at the core of RCKid as it provides an abstraction layer over the console's hardware.
 Furthermore, it makes RCKid also a fantasy console by being able to run on a PC for most of the features.
 Therefore the SDK comes in two folder, `rckid` where the common interface resides, and `backends` where specific implementation for the various hardware versions and fantasy consoles is implemented.